AppShed/AppCarLineFollower/README.md

 - Visual Studio Code (with Arduino IDE plugin - for Intellisence Code Editing)

 ### IR Sensors
 We make use of only 2 IR sensors for this project mounted against a metal plate.
+It is important to use a white floor surface with black electric tape.

 #### IR Sensor & Tape Placememnts
 - Height between floor surface and IR LEDs = 5mm